ForNeVeR/eBomber/README.md

 Strings are always saved as binaries; never as lists (see previous example).

-Lists stored as lists, numbers as numbers.
+Lists are stored as lists, numbers as numbers.
 Nothing to add here.

 ### ebomber_app module